MIPPL/nephele-org-website/public/content/developers/tutorials/reverse-engineering-a-contract/index.md

 |     85 | PUSH20 0xffffffffffffffffffffffffffffffffffffffff | 0xff....ff Storage[3] 0x9D 0x00 |
 |     9A | AND                                               | Storage[3]-as-address 0x9D 0x00 |

-These opcodes truncate the value we read from Storage[3] to 160 bits, the length of an Ethereum address.
+These opcodes truncate the value we read from Storage[3] to 160 bits, the length of an Nephele address.

 | Offset | Opcode | Stack                           |
 | -----: | ------ | ------------------------------- |